-All while maximising its value, and minimising your tax
+All while maximising its value, and minimising your tax!

 Step One: Work out your timeline to sell your dental practice

-When are you looking to sell your dental practice?
+When are you looking to sell a dental practice?
 Is it in the next 12 months, or is it in 3-4 years time?
 Are you thinking of staying on working at the practice or are you looking to make a clean break when you sell?
 Once you have a clear idea of when you are thinking about selling, work backwards, and plan what you think needs doing?
 Ask yourself these questions:

 - What is the financial performance of your dental practice like?